Injective coloring of graphs revisited: Introduction and preliminaries

+In this subsection, we thus present some strong relationships between the concepts mentioned above and other ones related to some classical topics of colorings and domination in graphs.

-The study of distance coloring was initiated by Kramer and Kramer (\cite{kk2} and \cite{kk1}) in $1969$.
-A {\em $2$-distance coloring} (or, $2$DC for short) of a graph $G$ is a mapping of $V(G)$ to a set of colors (nonnegative integers for convenience) in such a way that any two vertices of distance at most two have different colors.
-The minimum number of colors (nonnegative integers) $k$ for which there is a $2$DC of $G$ is called the {\em $2$-distance chromatic number} $\chi_{2}(G)$ of $G$.
+We start with distance coloring of graphs, which was initiated by Kramer and Kramer~ \cite{kk2, kk1} in $1969$.
+A {\em $2$-distance coloring} of a graph $G$ is a mapping of $V(G)$ to a set of colors such that any two vertices at distance at most two receive different colors (that is, every vertices that are adjacent or have a common neighbor are colored differently).
+The minimum number of colors $k$ for which there is a $2$-distance coloring of $G$ is the {\em $2$-distance chromatic number}, $\chi_{2}(G)$, of $G$.
+Clearly, a $2$-distance coloring generates a partition of $V(G)$ into sets of vertices having the same color.

+The {\em open neighborhood} of a vertex $v$ is denoted by $N_{G}(v)$, and its {\em closed neighborhood} is $N_{G}[v]=N_{G}(v)\cup \{v\}$.
+The {\em degree} of a vertex $u$ of $G$ is $\deg_{G}(u)=|N_{G}(v)|$, while the {\em minimum} and {\em maximum degrees} of $G$ are denoted by $\delta(G)$ and $\Delta(G)$, respectively.
+Also, a subset $S\subseteq V(G)$ is a {\em dominating set} in $G$ if each vertex in $V(G)\backslash S$ has at least one neighbor in $S$.
+The {\em domination number} $\gamma(G)$ is the minimum cardinality among all dominating sets in $G$.
+If $G$ has no isolated vertices, then a subset $S\subseteq V(G)$ is a {\em total dominating set} of $G$ if each vertex in $V(G)$ has a neighbor in $S$, and the smallest cardinality of a total dominating set in $G$ is the {\em total domination number}, $\gamma_t(G)$, of $G$.
+It is well-known that $\opack(G)\leq \gamma_{t}(G)$ for every graph $G$ with no isolated vertices; see~\cite{Rall}.

+For more information on domination theory, the reader can consult \cite{hhh,hhs}.
+Similarly as coloring can be regarded as the partition into independent sets, in domination theory a partition into dominating sets of different types has also been widely considered.
+The study of the corresponding parameter, the {\em domatic number} $d(G)$ of a graph $G$, was initiated by Cockayne and Hedetniemi~\cite{ch}.
+A closely related topic to domination is that of $2$-packing, and thus a graph partitioning problems extended to $2$-packings promises an interesting parameter.